frederic-perez/AmE-dictionary/data/dictionary.md

 __all over the place<sup>1</sup>__ _adj_ _idiom_ Inconsistent; lacking a clear pattern; with a large amount of variation. _I asked each person in turn, and their answers were all over the place._ _Amy Schumer has been all over the place lately._
 __all over the place<sup>2</sup>__ _adv_ _idiom_ __1__ Thoroughly; completely. _I took a big piece of paper and then just painted flowers all over the place._ __2__ In multiple directions, sometimes in a random or near random pattern. _They started firing all over the place._ _He poured a big glass of milk but then it spilled all over the place._
 __all over__ _Dick jokes all over._
+__all sizzle and no steak__ _idiom_ Disappointing or anticlimactic.
+Having an exciting, promising, important, or aggrandizing buildup that proves to be unwarranted.
 __all that jazz__ _idiom_ :two: All that stuff; all that nonsense.
 __all that said,__
 __all-hands meeting__ _n_ :dart: A meeting that every employee in a company or department is required to attend.
 An all-hands meeting may be used to make special announcements.